 My 7th grade math teacher loved U-turn tangents about aliens.
 Every wednesday and thursday my classmates who also flunked out of calculus would poison the well with questions steering the conversation into one about roswell or cattle mutilation, hoping he would take the bait.
-Every time his eyes would beap upwards as if looking for UAP's, goatee reciprocating furiously.
+Every time his eyes would beam upwards as if looking for UAP's, goatee reciprocating furiously.
+My algebra teacher used to repeatedly say that they found archaelogical evidence for noah's ark.
 I don't remember much from my nightmarish traditional japanese poetry class but the teacher with a smooth, lumpy face like a war criminal rambling about cockroaches is still vivid in my mind.
 Teachers were always unknowable, more distant than strangers.
 You could never imagine them doing normal human things, might as well believe they were generated by the school district.
 These moments, even if for a bit, always dissolved the irrevocable heirarchy of the classroom, the 40-something years between us, the mutual curiosity that never found a place within state-mandated curriculums or corrective pressures that tied class scores with salaries.

 From June 2020 to April 2022 i worked at a stuffy off-yellow office that definitely did not start off that color serving the local school district in Yokohama.
 In a move of administrative desperation I was drafted into the classroom to tutor refugees on Japanese, suddenly catapulted into the most direct demonstration of how an ingroup defines and recreates themselves.
 Between contemplating the fastest way to get fired (pencil self-mutilation would do the trick) to stave off boredom I got a chance to get a real good look.
 As always the pay wasn't great and there was zero job security as one of the growing percentage of contract workers but it gave me a chance to experience a second childhood, to imagine what could've been done differently.
 It was also a free trial to parenthood, learning to praise and scold in a productive manner.